dscarvalho/easyesa/README.md

 EasyESA is distributed under [GPL](https://www.gnu.org/copyleft/gpl.html).

-## 9\.
-Benchmark

-An EasyESA benchmark is available [here](http://easy-esa.org/easyesa_bench_results.txt).

 ## 10\.
 Publication

 Please refer to the publication below if you are using ESA in your experiments.

 Danilo Carvalho, Çağatay Çallı, André Freitas, Edward Curry, _EasyESA: A Low-effort Infrastructure for Explicit Semantic Analysis_, In Proceedings of the 13th International Semantic Web Conference (ISWC), Rival del Garda, 2014\.
-(Demonstration Paper in Proceedings) ([pdf](http://andrefreitas.org/papers/easyesa_demo_2014.pdf))
+(Demonstration Paper in Proceedings) ([pdf](http://ceur-ws.org/Vol-1272/paper_137.pdf))

 ## 11\.
 Contact